Vxtzq/qwen-scrape/README.md

-# ⚠️⚠️ DISCLAIMER - I don't know if this is allowed.
+# ⚠️⚠️ DISCLAIMER - I don't know if doing this is allowed.
 If it's not, please add an issue and i will remove this repo from github ⚠️⚠️

 # Qwen Studio OpenAI API Bridge